printwithbrackets/addpath/README.md

 ### Flags

 ```
+--apply          Automatically pastes in
+the PATH into .rc
 --verbose        Show all found executables and their PATH status
 --dir <path>     Also scan a custom directory
 --scan           Run scan only (default behavior)